philyboysmith/oart/content/collections/pages/get-involved.md

 sitemap_change_frequency: weekly
 sitemap_priority: 0.5
 updated_by: 6d534e9b-7329-4caa-8f39-74be0a74c686
-updated_at: 1736333982
+updated_at: 1736786033
 show_child_pages:
   - true
-caption: '## Get involved'
+caption: |-
+  ## Get involved

+  If you share our passion for rivers and wetlands, whether just your local section or the entire network across our area then there are plenty of ways to get involved.
 subsections:
   -
     id: m5no50p4
     title: 'Get Involved'
     article:
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: 'If you share our passion for rivers and wetlands, whether just your local section or the entire network across our area then there are plenty of ways to get involved.'
       -
         type: paragraph
         content: